English is taught by

 Developing writing skills also plays an integral role in KS3 English; students will learn a range of effective strategies to write descriptively and persuasively for a particular audience and purpose.
-As well as preparing them for their GCSE exams, this will provide them key life skills for the wider world.
+As well as preparing them for their GCSE exams, this will provide students with key life skills for the wider world.
 Literature preparation will continue to build on analytical and evaluative skills, drawing on social and historical contexts, language choices and structure.

 KS3 Curriculum Overview

 The texts we study at KS3 encourage our students at Little Ilford School to explore the world around them, reflecting on past and present matters and the issues are facing our communities today.
 Year 7 are deliberately exposed to a range novels, poetry and writing including travel writing, gothic writing and writing for specific purposes.